TS Empire State VI

 USTS Empire State VI (T-AP-1001), callsign KKFW, IMO number 5264510, was a troop ship of the United States Navy and training vessel of the United States Maritime Service.

 Construction and early years

 Empire State VI was originally built for States Steamship Company in Newport News, Virginia at Newport News Shipbuilding and Drydock Company as a MARAD Type C4-S-1u break bulk cargo freighter.
-She was delivered to the States Line on 19 April 1962 as the SS Oregon, a name she kept until the vessel was purchased February 15, 1977 by Moore McCormack Lines who renamed the vessel Mormactide.
+She was delivered to the States Line on 19 April 1962 as the SS Oregon, a name she kept until the vessel was purchased on February 15, 1977, by Moore McCormack Lines who renamed the vessel Mormactide.
 She went to United States Lines in 1983 when USL purchased MML.
 Although not the last private owner of the vessel, Moore McCormack Lines was the last company to operate Empire State before being entered into government service, as USL only operated container ships.